 - Stickers will be applied to cars once they pass inspection.

-- Cars will be sequestered to a holding area until race time.
+- Cars will be impounded in a holding area until race time.

-- From this point forward cars are handled only by the leaders running the race.
+- From this point forward cars are handled only by the Pit Crew running the race.

 - All results will be displayed to the crowd.
-Excessive cheering is optional; however, good sportsmanship is mandatory!
+Cheering is encouraged; however, good sportsmanship is mandatory!

 - Lane assignments are rotated, and each car will race in all four lanes against the same opponents.

-- Each Rank will compete against each other for the fastest average times in 4 heats.
+- The Scouts in each Rank will compete against one another for the fastest average time in 4 heats.

-- Top two finishers per Rank will go on to the Grand Finals.
+- Top two finishers per Rank will go on to the Finals.